- Course Schedules

 - To register, students must first receive approval for their planned schedule of courses from the Area Coordinator in their department (this can be in done in person or over email).

 - After receiving approval, students must request approval for their planned schedule of courses from the Doctoral Office by filling out the online registration form.
-When filling out this form, students should make sure to list all courses (Stern and non-Stern), as well as applicable research and teaching practica.
+When filling out this form, students should make sure to list all courses (Stern and non-Stern).
+This form must be filled out 5 days prior to the registration deadline.

 - Students will receive an email from the Doctoral Office once approval has been granted.
 After this, students may proceed to register for their courses via NYU Albert.
 Please note some non-Stern courses may require a "permission code" from the school hosting the course in order to register on NYU Albert.
 If you receive a message on Albert indicating a permission code is needed, please see the section below, "Contacts for Permission Codes for Courses at Other NYU Schools," for the name and email address of who to contact.